jstlwy/wordle_solver/README.md

   -include string
     	List of letters that are known to be in the word but whose positions are unknown.
 Separate multiple with a comma.
 For example: -include m,s,e
   -known string
-    	List of known positions (zero-indexed) and letters.
+    	List of known positions and letters.
 Separate multiple with a comma.
-For example: -known 0m,1o,2u -length int
+For example: -known 1m,2o,3u -length int
     	The length of the word to be found. (default 5) -save